• Tasmania’s weather can change quickly. Summer snowfalls, hail and sleet across the Plateau are not uncommon. Safety is paramount.

 Rooms are not equipped with Televisions.
 Television is available in the guest lounge.

-Breakfast is provided, complimentary between 8am - 9am daily.
+• Complimentary breakfast is served between 8am - 9am daily.

 Picnic packs are available each morning (ordered in advance) by 9am.